novinsh/GamePlanner/README.md

 Make the code and run it as instructed in B-Human coderelease

-Note: players list in ```Config/Locations/Default/taskAssignment.cfg``` file must sync with the number of players in the game
+Note: players list in ```Config/Locations/Default/taskAssignment.cfg``` must correspond to the id of the players in the game.
+This is only used for the static post assignment.

-## Usage
+### Usage

 A simple example has written in ```Src/BehaviorControl/BehaviorControl2015/BehaviorControl2015.cpp``` to demonstrate the usage of the data provided by task assignment module